 Diagnosis is typically made by obtaining your clinical history and administering an exam.
 Dr. Beylin will feel and manipulate your tendon and ankle.
 It is possible that Dr. Beylin will feel a gap in your tendon, just above the heel.

 He also performs the Thompson test, where he squeezes the muscles on the affected leg while you lay face down on a treatment table with your feet hanging off the end.
 If your feet do not move or respond to the manipulation of your calf muscle, you most likely have an Achilles’ tendon rupture.

 Dr. Beylin also examines your gait and mobility.
 Walking is usually impaired, as you are unable to step off the ground using the injured leg.
 You are also unable to stand up on the toes of that leg, and pointing the foot downward will be difficult.
 Pain may be severe, and swelling is common.

 Sometimes an ultrasound and/or MRI can also be used to confirm the diagnosis and evaluate the extent of the tear.

 How are Achilles’ tendon ruptures treated?

 Achilles’ tendon ruptures are treated with immobilization, using a cast or boot, and physical therapy.
 However, depending on the severity of your injury, additional surgical treatment may be necessary.
-If surgery is necessary, Dr. Beylin and Cardona deliver the procedure to reconnect your tendon.
+If surgery is necessary, Dr. Beylin delivers the procedure to reconnect your tendon.

-Dr. Beylin and Cardona also recommend PRP injection therapy to flood your injured tissue with restorative platelets.
+Dr. Beylin also recommends PRP injection therapy to flood your injured tissue with restorative platelets.
 These injections harness your body’s natural ability to heal and amplify its effectiveness.